fredster33/asfalis/README.md

 * Time
 * Compass
 * Temperature
-* Local requests for asisstance - once activated, the device will send an emergency help message to all Asfalis devices in the area.
-The Microbit
+* Local requests for asisstance - once activated, the device will send an emergency help message to all Asfalis devices in the area
 * Fall detection

 ### What does the name mean?